The thylacine’s ‘yip yip’

 I did not go out to the paddock for a look around because I didn’t think the noise was hugely significant, it was just an animal I had not heard before.

 My wife was with me and she heard it too.
-We heard the “yip yip” again a few seconds later, up on the hill, either two animals talking, or one that was moving fast.
+We heard the “yip yip” again a few seconds later, up on the hill, either two animals communicating, or one that was moving fast.

 When I read later in Col Bailey’s book that the thylacine makes a “yip yip” sound I was stunned.